gromnitsky/coffee-inline-map/README.md

 ## Why not just use coffeeify plugin for browserify?

-1. browserify can't (& shouldn't) check what has changed in our source files to decide whether it's time to recompile.
+1. browserify can't (& shouldn't) look for the changes in our source files to decide whether it's time to recompile.
 2. Error reporting.